 Here’s how five common home upgrades or repairs can affect your homeowners insurance policy by either boosting or lowering the cost.

-A new roof may not be the sexiest home improvement, but it sure can save a lot of cash when it comes to homeowners insurance, cutting your premiums by 10 percent to 20 percent, says Jim Towns, an Allstate Insurance agency owner in Illinois.
+A new roof may not be the most exciting home improvement, but it sure can save a lot of cash when it comes to homeowners insurance.

 Some homeowners can get even bigger discounts if they live in hurricane-, wind- or hail-prone states and their new roof employs special loss-mitigation measures, such as hurricane straps, waterproofing or the very best shingles.